zmlka/undisciplinary/read_architecture.md

 Amazon: [UK](http://www.amazon.co.uk/gp/product/0140042369/ref=as_li_tl?ie=UTF8&camp=1634&creative=19450&creativeASIN=0140042369&linkCode=as2&tag=zmlka-21&linkId=HMB4I5ZOP4CBYUMY)
 and [US](http://www.amazon.com/gp/product/0140042369/ref=as_li_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=0140042369&linkCode=as2&tag=wwwzmlkacom-20&linkId=LVOMIQ6GEECNYPWU)

-The design of cities is exceptionally well structured book on urban design.
+_The Design of Cities_ is exceptionally well structured book on urban design.
 Following the travels and learnings of the author, the book is a sequence of case studies on canonical acts of urbanism.
 The book stands out for its clarity of writing but above all its diagrams.
 Burke's diagrams typically use three